Subject Area: Sports & Leisure

 Exam Board: OCR

 Grade 4 or above in GCSE Combined Science or a distinction in Level 2 Applied Science, as well as grade 4 or above in GCSE English.
-You must be involved in regular training or competition and have club standard ability in one sport.
+Students wishing to study A-Level Physical education must show a commitment to playing their chosen sport on a regular basis, whether this be at local club level or for the college teams.

 What will I study?